FlaxEngine/FlaxDocs/manual/ui/text-render/index.md

 ![Text Render](media/title.jpg)

 The **Text Render** is an actor type that renders a 3D text.
+It is *not* one of the UI controls and does not require a UI canvas.
 The text can use a custom font and material to perform rendering.
 Shadows casting and receiving is also supported.

 In the editor, if you select the text render actor it displays the debug bounds which are:
 * `Orange` - axis-aligned bounding box of the text glyphs characters positions (vertices AABB, see **Local Box** property)